gkjohnson/urdf-loaders/javascript/README.md

 }
 ```

-#### onComplete(robot) : Function

-_required_

-Callback that is called once the urdf robots have been loaded.
-The loaded robot is passed to the function.

-See `URDFRobot` documentation.

-#### options : Object

-_optional_

-##### options.loadMeshCb(pathToModel, fileExtension, onComplete) : Function
+##### options.loadMeshCb(pathToModel, manager, onComplete) : Function

 An optional function that can be used to override the default mesh loading functionality.
+The default loader is specified at `URDFLoader.defaultMeshLoader`.

+`pathToModel` is the url to load the model from.

+`manager` is the THREE.js `LoadingManager` used by the `URDFLoader`.

-The default loader is specified at `URDFLoader.defaultMeshLoader`. `onComplete` is called with the mesh once the geometry has been loaded.
+`onComplete` is called with the mesh once the geometry has been loaded.

 ##### options.fetchOptions : Object